sadrasabouri/sadrasabouri.github.io/_pages/publications.md

 author_profile: true
 ---

-You can also find my articles on my Google Scholar profile.
+You can find the full list of my articles on Google Scholar profile.

 {% include base_path %}